writ312/Tree-of-Savior-Addon-Manager/README.md

 # Download / Install

+If you have previous addons installed from before using this, it's best to delete them all and start from scratch using this app.
+This includes the `addons` folder and all of the previous ipfs (including `SumAni.ipf`!).
+No more loaders needed.

 Grab the [latest release](https://github.com/Excrulon/Tree-of-Savior-Addon-Manager/releases/latest), extract it, and run `Tree of Savior Addon Manager.exe`.

 # Submitting Addons